Andre1876/Active-Directory-Management-and-Group-Policy-in-Active-Directory/README.md

 3. **Assign user permissions** and group memberships for resource access.
 4. **Modify group policies** to implement company-wide policies.

-For a detailed walkthrough, check the [AD Setup Guide](docs/AD-setup-guide.md).

 ---
 **Resources:**